4undRaiser/NFT-Marketplace-tutorial/README.md

 }
 ```

 First, we create our contract and name it `NFTMarketplace`.
-Then we declare a variable `numOfListing` this variable will keep track of the number of nfts that have been listed in our marketplace.
+Then we declare a variable `numOfListing` this variable will keep track of the number of NFTs that have been listed in our marketplace.

 Next, create a struct `NFTListing` that will hold the properties of our NFT listing such as the NFT address, tokenId, price, seller, and a bool forSale to control the selling and buying of our NFT.

-We need a mapping that will store our listings so create mapping called `listings` and pass in a uint as the key and our struct `NFTListing` will be the value.
+We need a mapping that will store our listings so create a mapping called `listings` and pass in a uint as the key and our struct `NFTListing` will be the value.

 And finally, for this section, add in a modifier with uint parameter `_Id` and then add a `require` statement to make sure the owner(seller) is the one making the request.